Did I ever tell you about the time I got Robbed in Bangkok?

 When the offer for “lovey, lovey” was refused, the prostitute decided to heat up the request and headed south, to the “no fly zone”.
 Startled by the clear lack of personal boundaries, I pushed her (or him?) away and politely declined once again.

 The alcohol slowed down my internal processor.
-I was clearly confused – did that really just happen?!
+I was in shock – did that really just happen?!

 I pushed her away and cautiously said, “not interested, move along”.
 She finally got the hint and walked away, turning back every few steps to see if I had miraculously changed my mind.
 No chance.